 NEW ORLEANS (AP) — New Orleans Saints linebacker Jonathan Vilma has appealed his season-long suspension under the NFL's bounty investigation.
 Vilma was one of four players given suspensions of various lengths in the NFL's bounty probe.

 The 17-inning game went so long, that for the first time since 1925, two Major League teams had non-pitchers on the mound.
 Baltimore won with pitching from Chris Davis, who's trained to play first base.

-GREENE: Life is a ball game, isn't it?
-Well, at least that's how Mike Pesca sees it.
-He is NPR's sports correspondent and also WEEKEND EDITION's guide to those intersections of sports and life.
-And he joins us now.
+If life is a ball game, Mike Pesca is our umpire, calling the shots as he sees them.
+Pesca is NPR's sports correspondent and WEEKEND EDITION's guide to the intersections between sports and life, and he joins us now.
+Hey, Mike.

 MARTIN: OK.
 So, this week baseball in the headlines and steroids - back in court again.
 Give us a rundown of what's happened.

 Another football tragedy this week renews questions about the safety of the game that made many stars rich, but at some cost.
 Also, it may be closing time for one of the all-time greats.
 Over in hockey playoffs, are they going Hollywood?
 Host Scott Simon talks with Howard Bryant of ESPN.

 When the gates fly open at Churchill Downs in Louisville, Ky., on Saturday, all eyes will be on the 20 racehorses that launch themselves into the 138th Kentucky Derby.
 That's a lot of horses, and a special challenge for the men charged with getting them into the starting gate safely.

 Caleb Hayes, 24, has been part of the 12-man start crew for the past six years.
 The 9-to-5 life isn't for him, he says — he loves his job and likes working the gate side by side with the older guys.

 When it comes to sprinting, Jamaica reigns supreme.